What Happened to Benetton? (and 14 Other Brands from the 70s and 80s)

 hippie friends standing on road in countryside holding drums and instruments

-Things were much simpler when you were younger and had to worry more about saving money to buy an Orange Julius at the mall rather than finding ways to build wealth and avoid money problems.
+Things were much simpler when you were younger and had to worry more about saving money to buy an Orange Julius at the mall rather than finding ways to crush your debt.

-But believe it or not, some of these fun brands and products from the ‘70s and ‘80s that make us wish for simpler times again are still around.
+But believe it or not, some of these fun brands and products from the ‘70s and ‘80s are still around, and they'll have you reminiscing on simpler times.

 Benetton